 Rates usually exclude breakfast, but include WiFi.

-Local architects Richards & Spence deserve accolades galore for the debonair design scheme, which is ripe for photo shoots.
+Local architects Richards & Spence deserve accolades galore for the debonair design scheme.

 At the hotel